subedi31/readme/README.md

 ## 20. HorizontalPodAutoscaler:
 The constraint file horizontalpodautoscaler_constraints.yaml disallow the following scenarios when deploying HorizontalPodAutoscalers 1.
 Deployment of HorizontalPodAutoscalers with .spec.minReplicas or .spec.maxReplicas outside the ranges defined in the constraint 2.
 Deployment of HorizontalPodAutoscalers where the difference between .spec.minReplicas and .spec.maxReplicas is less than the configured minimumReplicaSpread 3.
 Deployment of HorizontalPodAutoscalers that do not reference a valid scaleTargetRef (e.g. Deployment, ReplicationController, ReplicaSet, StatefulSet).User may change the parameter in horizontalpodautoscaler_constraints.yaml file as per the their requirements.
 ## 21. HostFilesystem:
 The constraint file hostfilesystem_constraints.yaml controls usage of the host filesystem.
-Corresponds to the allowedHostPaths field.User may change the parameter in hostfilesystem_constraints.yaml file as per their requirements.
+Corresponds to the allowedHostPaths field.
+User may change the parameter in hostfilesystem_constraints.yaml file as per their requirements.
 ## 22. HostNamespace:
 The constraint file hostnamespace_constraints.yaml disallows sharing of host PID and IPC namespaces by pod containers.
 Corresponds to the hostPID and hostIPC field.
 ## 23. HostNetworkingPorts: